I am currently a PhD candidate in Yoshua Bengio's lab, LISA.

 where I worked on deep learning and the Stanford AI Robot.

-I will be joining Jeff Dean's team at Google in Mountain View, CA as a research scientist.
+I will be joining Jeff Dean's team at Google in Mountain View, CA as a research scientist in July 2014.

 Most of my work deals with learning large-scale hierarchical models (both probabilistic models and